-- Managing all aspects of SIU operations in its role of detecting fraud and abuse by members and providers - Working and communicating effectively with providers, members, staff, and witnesses - Obtaining written or oral statements, including medical reports and records, as may be required - Conducting internal investigations as requested by the Chief Compliance Officer - Training staff in CCP policy and procedures and investigative techniques - Investigating allegations and issues pertaining to potential health care fraud by members or providers - Generating leads for fraud investigations, reviewing claims data and member medical records to detect fraudulent activity - Documenting investigations, including preliminary and final case reports for both internal tracking and regulatory reporting purposes - Preparing cases for referral to State and Federal agencies - Coordinating with internal departments to further fraud investigations, including periodic review of claims and supporting documents to enhance fraud detection, and to increase the likelihood of successfully resolving issues of overpayments and fraud and abuse activities
+- Managing all aspects of SIU operations in its role of detecting fraudulent activities by members, providers, and other parties against CCP. - Working and communicating effectively with providers, members, staff, and witnesses. - Obtaining written or oral statements, including medical reports and records, as may be required. - Conducting internal investigations as requested by the Chief Compliance Officer of the company. - Training staff in CCP policy and procedures and investigative techniques. - Investigating allegations and issues pertaining to potential health care fraud by providers or members. - Generating leads for fraud investigations, reviewing claims data and member records to detect fraudulent activity. - Documenting investigations, including preliminary and final case reports for both internal tracking and regulatory reporting purposes. - Preparing cases for referral to State and Federal agencies. - Coordinating with internal departments to further fraud investigations, including periodic review of claims and supporting documents to enhance fraud detection, and to increase the likelihood of successfully resolving issues of overpayments and fraudulent activities.